-Although the chart at left (Credit: U.S. Election Assistance Commission, EAVS Deep Dive, Early, Absentee and Mail Voting) shows an increase in all three methods of pre-Election Day voting, there seems to be a particular interest, amongst the public and policymakers, in absentee and mail voting.
+Although the chart above (Credit: U.S. Election Assistance Commission, EAVS Deep Dive, Early, Absentee and Mail Voting) shows an increase in all three methods of pre-Election Day voting, there seems to be a particular interest, amongst the public and policymakers, in absentee and mail voting.

 Twenty-eight states plus the District of Columbia already have no-excuse absentee voting and three more are all-mail voting states.
 While some states may be debating whether to expand their absentee policy, others are thinking of going to all mail.
-According to NCSL’s election legislation database, 11 states have bills discussing no-excuse absentee, while 20 states have legislation looking to address all-mail voting.
+11 states have bills discussing no-excuse absentee, while 20 states have legislation looking to address all-mail voting.
 Regardless of their current policies, all states are thinking about who can collect and return a voted absentee ballot (or mail ballot), aka ballot collecting.

 In other words, states are addressing a question raised in part by the North Carolina 9th Congressional district race, where a new election has been called for based on the handling of absentee ballots by people other than the voter.
 Some call this “ballot harvesting.”
 NCSL calls it ballot collection, or the return of voted absentee ballots.

 From a voter’s point of view, if they’ve completed their absentee ballot, sealed the return envelope and signed the outside, they may take it as a kindness if someone offers to put the envelope in the mail for them or drop it off at an official ballot drop-off site.